eriqande/ruegg-et-al-wifl-genoscape/README.md

 Below is a description of the needed dependencies.
-A script to install all of them on one of our test clusters is at `000-00-prepare-dependencies.sh`, but it may likely need some tweaking on your system.
+A script to install all of them on one of our test clusters is at `000-00-prepare-dependencies.sh` (NOT YET INCLUDED), but it may likely need some tweaking on your system.

 ## Unix Programs

 The following programs must be installed and available in the PATH.
 Versions used on Eric’s laptop appear in parentheses.
+(NOT COMPLETE YET)

   - `bgzip`:
   - `samtools`: